Estimate Time5 min

 True or false?
 Many common beliefs about term life insurance aren't totally accurate.
 If you guessed "true," you got it.
 The industry has been changing rapidly, and what might have been a fact 10 or even 5 years ago isn't necessarily the case today.

 Myth 1: Life insurance is too expensive It may be more affordable than you think.
-In a recent survey by the Life Insurance Marketing and Research Association (LIMRA), 80% of people between ages 25 and 40 overestimated the cost of life insurance—with more than 50% overestimating the actual cost by 3×.3 Policy prices vary from person to person, so it's smart to shop around and see what your costs may be.
-The estimated yearly cost of a $500,000, 20-year term insurance policy for a healthy, non-smoking 30-year-old female is $204.4
+In a recent survey by the Life Insurance Marketing and Research Association (LIMRA), 52% of people thought life insurance was too expensive to have (or get more of), yet 78% overestimated the cost of a basic term life policy.
+More than half based their own estimates on either "gut instinct" or a "wild guess."3 Policy prices vary from person to person, so it's smart to shop around and see what your costs may be.
+The estimated yearly cost of a $500,000, 30-year term insurance policy for a healthy 30-year-old, non-smoking female, is $316.4

 To get a personalized estimate, check out our term quote tool.